OdisseasKorovesis/NaturalNumbersInterpretation/README.md

-# NaturalNumbersInterpretation
+# Natural Numbers Interpretation

-Plain java console prompt application implementing the Tree data structure to elicit possible interpretations of phone number given by the user and validate them
+Plain java 8 console prompt application implementing a custom tree data structure to elicit possible interpretations of a phone number given by the user and validate them.